Spirent/openperf/targets/spiperf/doc/spiperf.1.md

 |              | Maximum Jitter            |
 | sequence     | Dropped Packet Count      |
 |              | Out-of-Order Packet Count |

+For raw results **spiperf** outputs each statistic counter as a separate data set.
+Each row in a data set is the counter's value from a sample period. _latency_ and _jitter_ statistics have an extra data set.
+These extra data sets mirror the internal _t-digest_ data structure that tracked _latency_ and _jitter_ values for each packet.
+Each row in these data sets represents a data point from the _t-digest_ structure.
+Internally _t-digests_ store data points as mean-weight pairs.

 # SEE ALSO